jdmacleod/netflix-open-content-helper/README.md

 ## Reference

-See the [REFERENCE.md](./REFERENCE.md) for details on how this project is set up, including developer details.
+See [REFERENCE.md](./REFERENCE.md) for details on how this project is set up, including more developer details.

 Made using [Marc Goodner's Python Template](https://github.com/robotdad/python-template)